danascheider/reactive_support/README.md

 reason it cannot be used in any app where you feel it is needed.

 ##### What versions of Ruby are supported?
 ReactiveSupport version 0.1.0 supports Ruby versions >= 1.9.3.
+[Travis-CI](https://travis-ci.org/danascheider/reactive_support) is set up to run tests against the most recent version of JRuby as well (currently 1.7.16), but I recommend against relying on this, as I don't know JRuby and won't be able to fix it if it breaks.
 Additional Rubies may be supported in the future.
 Adding such support would be a welcome contribution to the project.